Yasmin-FY/AIRA-F/README.md

 ```
 Total Score = ((PhSI + MHI + VPI+ ) x (UT) x (1+MBI)
 ```
-*UT can set the total score to Zero to reflect that no System can be to 100% perfect*
+*UT can set the total score to zero to reflect that no system can be to 100% perfect*

 ## Risk Classification
 Once you have a score (out of a maximum of 30 points), that score can be translated into a four different risk levels of various severity.
 Each severity has a different urgency with a different escalation level and deadline.